DanMyers300/FWGS/readme.md

 ## Usage
 -----
-1. Run "python -m spacy download en_core_web_lg"
-2. Put the PDF file into the /data/ directory.
+1. Put the PDF file into the /data/ directory.
-3. Run the main.py script.
+2. Run the main.py script.

 ## Components /ner/
 ----------